EDEN: Emerging Business Models for Digital Healthy Longevity

 GENKI Teaser Image

-The EDEN project focuses on developing digital health solutions that are ‘scalable by design’.
-This involves identifying and analysing significant implementation gaps and applying innovative business model strategies to create cost-effective, high-impact prevention solutions by working with healthcare providers, insurers, regulators and technology partners to drive adoption and adherence, particularly for the prevention of type 2 diabetes (T2D).
+The EDEN project focuses on developing digital health solutions that are ‘scalable by design.’
+Identify evidence-implementation gaps and analyze business model strategies that create cost-effective, high-impact prevention solutions, particularly for preventing type 2 diabetes.

 Objectives

-Identify stakeholder needs and values through value proposition patterns in the Healthy Longevity landscape and provide an overview of collaborations that facilitate disease prevention (Study 1).
+Identify stakeholder needs through value proposition patterns in the Healthy Longevity landscape and learn about collaborations that facilitate disease prevention (Study 1).
 Examine real-world implementation challenges in preventive care from practitioners’ perspectives (Study 2).
 Analyze how digital health disrupts traditional care and incentivizes incumbents to address unmet needs in T2D prevention (Study 3).
-Lastly, we evaluate the business model framework’s performance to scale preventive measures and ensure long-term success, focusing on Switzerland, Austria, and Germany (Study 4).
+Lastly, we evaluate the business model framework’s performance with real-world data to benchmark preventive measures and ensure long-term success, focusing on Switzerland, Austria, and Germany (Study 4).

 Research questions

-RQ1: How can collaborations with diverse stakeholders address the key challenges in advancing healthy longevity?
+RQ1: Which collaborations address the key challenges in advancing healthy longevity?

-RQ2: How do digital health technologies redefine traditional roles in the healthcare system to facilitate disease prevention?
+RQ2: How do digital health technologies redefine traditional roles and facilitate disease prevention?

-RQ3: What are the key components of a scalable and sustainable business model for preventing chronic diseases with digital biomarkers?
+RQ3: What are the key components of a scalable business model for preventing chronic diseases with digital biomarkers?

 Our methods

 The core analytical techniques employed encompass theoretical deduction and advanced text analysis methodologies, including unsupervised cluster analysis, natural language processing (NLP) models such as topic modeling, and network analysis.
-Ultimately, our research evaluates the financial performance with respect to the business model’s scalability.
+Ultimately, our research evaluates business models with respect to operational and financial performance.

 GENKI Study1